CyatCat/bp-bot/README.md

 BPBot helps prevent carpal tunnel syndrome by automating game play for the weary.

 ## What does it do?
 BPBot is a player emulator that uses software controlled keyboard presses and mouse clicks to automate your Block Party player.
-It does not guarantee a win every time nor is unbeatable, but it will perform at a high level.
+It does not guarantee a win every time nor is it unbeatable, but it will perform at a high level.

 When BPBot is enabled, the following actions occur:
 * Scans the floor to detect the blocks.
 * When a color is called, it will run the player to the closest block.
 * Once a new floor is loaded, BPBot will reposition your player at location that has the best probability (i.e. where the most colors are).

-Other features include automatic chat messages (see the [config files](#config-files)  files for details):
+Other features include automated chat messages (see the [config files](#config-files)  files for details):
 * Hello messages to friends.
 * RIP messages when people are eliminated.
 * Fail messages when you are eliminated.